There's many a slip 'twixt the cup and the lip

 There's many a slip 'twixt the cup and the lip is an English proverb.
 It implies that even when a good outcome or conclusion seems certain, things can still go wrong, similar in meaning to "don't count your chickens before they hatch".
+It also refers to truths or lies spoken by a drinker, as in ‘there’s many a slip of the tongue that occurs whilst drinking.’

-The modern proverb dates to the early 19th century, with English-language predecessors dating back to the 16th century, based on Latin and Greek templates reaching back to at least the 2nd century.
+The modern proverb dates to the late 18th century, with English-language predecessors dating back to the 16th century, based on Latin and Greek templates reaching back to at least the 2nd century.

 Origin

-There is a reference to the many things that can intervene between cup and lip already in an iambic verse by Lycophron (3rd century BC) quoted by Erasmus.
+There is a reference to the many things that can intervene between cup and lip already in an iambic verse by Lycophron (3rd century BC).
+Erasmus noted in his Adagia that the Greek and Latin versions of the proverb had been recorded by the Carthaginian grammarian Sulpicius Apollinaris (fl.
+2nd century C.E.), as quoted in Aulus Gellius's Attic Nights: "πολλὰ μεταξὺ πέλει κύλικος καὶ χείλεος ἄκρου" ("much takes place between the (wine) cup and the upper lip") and "multa cadunt inter calicem supremaque labra" ("many things fall between the chalice, and the upper lips").

 There is a slight similarity between the wording of the proverb and that of an unattributed Greek iambic trimeter verse quoted by Cicero in one of his letters Ad Atticum (51 BC), but here refers to the geographical distance between Cicero and his correspondent.

-The English proverb is almost identical with a Greek hexameter,

-"Much there is between the cup and the tip of the lip."

-This verse was proverbial at the time of Aulus Gellius (2nd century), who mentions it in his comment on the Latin phrase inter os atque offam (between the mouth and the morsel) used by Marcus Cato.

 The Greek verse is attributed to Palladas in The Greek Anthology (X, 32), but that is manifestly erroneous, since Palladas lived in the 4th century, two centuries after Aulus Gellius.
 The Loeb Classical Library edition of the Anthology says that the verse is "a very ancient proverb, by some attributed to Homer".

 The Greek proverb is mentioned in a scholium on the Argonautica.
 In this account, the verse was a comment by a seer who told Ancaeus, who was setting out on the perilous enterprise of the Argonauts, that he would never taste wine from his newly planted vineyard.
 On his safe return, Ancaeus filled a cup with the first wine from his vineyard and reproached the seer for what appeared to be a false prophecy.
 The seer responded with the verse and just then an alarm was raised that a wild boar was destroying the vineyard.
 Without tasting the wine, Ancaeus rushed out and was killed by the boar.
 Hence, the prophecy came to be true.